Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 Two clean years with no claims, no cancellations, and no late payments is exactly the underwriting story that earns lower premiums at renewal.
 Dealers who let the bond lapse, even briefly, often see rate bumps even when the underlying business is healthy.

-- CE timing is almost always the bottleneck.
+- Bond continuation timing is almost always the bottleneck.

 - Material changes that "don't feel material" cause underwriting hits.